Ramanujan Coverings of Graphs: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Miklós Abért, Péter Csikvári, Nati Linial and Ori Parzanchevski for valuable discussions regarding some of the themes of this paper.
 We also thank Daniel Spielman for sharing with us an early version of \cite{MSS15}.
+Finally, we thank Jesse Geneson for pointing out an inaccuracy in the statement of Corollary \ref{cor:P2 alone} in the previous (and published) version of this paper.

 Chris Hall,\\ Department of Mathematics,\\ University of Wyoming \\ Laramie, WY 82071 USA \\ chall14@uwyo.edu\\

 Doron Puder, \\ School of Mathematics,\\ Institute for Advanced Study,\\ Einstein Drive, Princeton, NJ 08540 USA\\ doronpuder@gmail.com\\